Cq8jx/VJU-Project/University Regulations/English/DHVN-QD-1132 Decision on the Promulgation of Regulations on Examination Affairs of Vietnam Japan University.md

 ---
 id: DHVN-QD-1132
 title: Decision on the Promulgation of Regulations on Examination Affairs of Vietnam Japan University
 issuer: Trường Đại học Việt Nhật
 category: University Regulations
 issue_date: null
 status: active
-languages: [en, ja, vi]
-source_pdf: ""
 replaces: []
 replaced_by: []
 revision_history: []
-tags: [university-regulations]
+tags:
+- university-regulations
+version:
+- en
+- ja
+- source
+- vi
 ---
 # DECISION
 **On the promulgation of the Regulations on Examination Affairs of Vietnam Japan University**